 While under a period of stress our body starts to develop a natural fight-or-flight response to stressors.
 “When you’re stressed out, your body wants to defend itself, so it starts to retain body weight” (Miller)

 Want my advice?
 Sometimes stress is a part of our life.
 You may be in a stressful job but maybe not in a financial position to change jobs.
-In my case, I had to finish school.
-Taking semesters off or taking less classes per semester would only drag out the process and prolong my situation.
-The quickest way to end my stress was to complete 4 classes and graduate.

 How do you deal with stress?

 Astorino, D. M. (2019, January 31).
 Stress Really Can Make You Gain Weight, Especially in Your Belly – Here’s Why.
 Retrieved December 22, 2019, from https://www.popsugar.com/fitness/Can-Stress-Cause-Belly-Fat-45398761?utm_source=msn&utm_medium=partner&utm_campaign=feed.